tamalCodes/Literally-Learning/javascript/JS_EventLoop_scope.md

  - Then suppose we have a function so anything for that function will be pushed into the call stack and that function will be executed and popped out from the call stack

  - And once that is done then we pop out the global execution context from the call stack.

+## What is global execution context?

+The global execution context is the default or first execution context that is created by the JavaScript engine before any code is executed(i.e, when the file first loads in the browser).
+All the global code that is not inside a function or object will be executed inside this global execution context.
+Since JS engine is single threaded there will be only one global environment and there will be only one global execution context.

+## What is function execution context?

+Whenever a function is invoked, the JavaScript engine creates a different type of Execution Context known as a Function Execution Context (FEC) within the Global Execution Context (GEC) to evaluate and execute the code within that function.

 # The super powers